Frederick Law Olmsted: Journalism

 Olmsted had a significant career in journalism.
 In 1850 he traveled to England to visit public gardens, where he was greatly impressed by Joseph Paxton's Birkenhead Park.
 He subsequently wrote and published Walks and Talks of an American Farmer in England in 1852.
 This supported his getting additional work.
 His visit to Birkenhead Park inspired his later contribution to the design of Central Park in New York City.

 Interested in the slave economy, he was commissioned by the New York Daily Times (now The New York Times) to embark on an extensive research journey through the American South and Texas from 1852 to 1857.
-His dispatches to the Times were collected into three volumes (A Journey in the Seaboard Slave States (1856), A Journey Through Texas (1857), A Journey in the Back Country in the Winter of 1853-4 (1860).
+His dispatches to the Times were collected into three volumes: A Journey in the Seaboard Slave States (1856), A Journey Through Texas (1857), A Journey in the Back Country (1860).
+The critic Charles Eliot Norton described the books as "the most important contribution to an exact acquaintance with the conditions and result of slavery in this country that have ever been published."

 These are considered vivid first-person accounts of the antebellum South.
 A one-volume abridgment, Journeys and Explorations in the Cotton Kingdom (1861), was published in England during the first six months of the American Civil War, at the suggestion of Olmsted's English publisher.

-To this he wrote a new introduction (on "The Present Crisis").
+To this, he wrote a new introduction (on "The Present Crisis").
 He stated his views on the effect of slavery on the economy and social conditions of the southern states:

-My own observation of the real condition of the people of our Slave States, gave me ... an impression that the cotton monopoly in some way did them more harm than good; and although the written narration of what I saw was not intended to set this forth, upon reviewing it for the present publication, I find the impression has become a conviction.